oracle-livelabs/database/heatwave-lakehouse-cdp/load-into-lakehouse/loadlakehouse.md

     "file": [{"par": "PAR URL"}]
     }] }]';</copy>
     ```
-    Be sure to include the PAR URL inside the quotes " " and it should look like as in following:
+    Be sure to include the PAR URL inside the quotes " " and above should look like as in following:

     ![autopilot set table example](./images/set-load-table-examples.png "autopilot set table example")